-When we started our adventure of building (well, more like rebuilding) a 4 season greenhouse, we were sure that heating would be the most important ingredient in keeping the greenhouse from freezing in the winter.
-Guess what, it is not.
-Are you surprised?
-Well, we did not expect that either.
-But let’s start at the beginning.
+When we started our adventure to build (well, more like rebuild) a 4 season greenhouse back in 2014, we were sure that heating would play the most important role in keeping the greenhouse from freezing in our cold zone 3 winters.

 While spending hours tinkering and trying to get the heater going it dawned on me that maybe I also should finish the insulation.
-We used R20 insulation and I was almost done anyways but completing it made a huge difference.
+We used R20 insulation, and I was almost done anyway but completing it made a huge difference.
 Which brings me to the first conclusion:

 First Thing to Keep a Greenhouse From Freezing in the Winter is Insulation

-As soon as I had finished insulating the ceiling I spent less and less time heating up the space.
+As soon as I had finished insulating the ceiling I spent less time heating up the room.
 And since we just want to keep the temperature above freezing we go many days and nights without heating at all.
 There are easily 12 degrees Celsius difference to the outside temperature at night.

 Second Thing to Keep a Greenhouse From Freezing in the Winter is Thermal Mass

 We have had some frost in the greenhouse.
 It got down to -5 °C (23°F).
-On a very cold nights we made an interesting observation.
+On a very cold night, we made an interesting observation.
 We had two buckets of water sitting on the floor, one next to the water tanks and the other one next to the stove.
-The stove was being heated a few hours in the evening.
+The stove was being heated for a few hours in the evening.

 This puts things into a different perspective for us.
 We are working on adjusting to these important facts.

-A great video on the importance of thermal mass is ‘Heating Your Glasshouse.
+A great video from a greenhouse in the rocky mountains in Canada is: ‘Heating Your Glasshouse.
 Passive solar greenhouse: A way to produce more local food and use less energy to do it’.

 Inspiring books for winter gardening: